Why Brexit's back in the news: Britain and the EU struck a Northern Ireland trade deal

 Leaders were trying to avoid creating a hard border between Northern Ireland, which was leaving the EU, and neighboring EU-member state Ireland.
 But their solution also created a fresh set of challenges.

 People in Northern Ireland who strongly want to remain part of the U.K. saw this as an affront.
-One of the main political parties there, the Democratic Unionists Party (DUP), has consequently refused to participate in local government ever since.
-It has reignited some tensions between different communities.
+One of the main political parties there, the Democratic Unionist Party (DUP), has consequently refused to participate in local government ever since.
+It has helped reignite some tensions between different communities.

 At the same time, some members of the Conservative Party also resented the idea that even after Brexit — with its slogan to "take back control" of Britain — EU bureaucrats would continue to have the power to intervene in trade flows within the United Kingdom.